 (b) the rest of the rules — on the day on which the Legal Profession Act 2008 Part 17 comes into operation.

 3A.
-Supervised legal practice
+Supervised legal practice (s.
+3)

-(1) This rule applies for the purposes of the definition, in section 3 of the Act, of supervised legal practice paragraph (f).
+For the purposes of paragraph (f) of the definition of supervised legal practice in section 3 of the Act, legal practice by a person who is an Australian legal practitioner in a capacity that is approved under rule 19 or 24 is approved.

-(2) Legal practice is approved if it is engaged in in a capacity approved under rule 19 for the purposes of the definition, in section 50 of the Act, of restricted legal practice paragraph (f).

-[Rule 3A inserted in Gazette 7 Apr 2009 p.
-1135.]
+[Rule 3A inserted in Gazette 17 Jul 2015 p.
+2884.]